golang/website/content/static/doc/mod.md

-to the [repository root path](#glos-repository-root-path), and the repository root directory does not contain a `go.mod` file, the `go` command synthesizes a `go.mod` file in the module cache that contains a [`module` directive](#go.mod-module) and nothing else.
-Since synthetic `go.mod` files do not contain [`require` directives](#go.mod-require) for their dependencies, other modules that depend on them may need additional `require` directives (with `// indirect` comments) to ensure each dependency is fetched at the same version on every build.
+to the [repository root path](#glos-repository-root-path), and the repository root directory does not contain a `go.mod` file, the `go` command synthesizes a `go.mod` file in the module cache that contains a [`module` directive](#go-mod-file-module) and nothing else.
+Since synthetic `go.mod` files do not contain [`require` directives](#go-mod-file-require) for their dependencies, other modules that depend on them may need additional `require` directives (with `// indirect` comments) to ensure each dependency is fetched at the same version on every build.

 When the `go` command downloads a module from a [proxy](#communicating-with-proxies), it downloads the `go.mod` file separately